 Former Canadian Prime Minister Pierre Trudeau -- who swept to power on a wave of what was called "Trudeau-mania" and led Canada for more than a decade -- announced on Wednesday (21 November) he is stepping down as head of the opposition Liberal Party.

-Former Canadian Prime Minister Pierre Trudeau -- who swept to power on a wave of what was called "Trudeau-mania" and led Canada for more than a decade -- announced on Wednesday (21 November) he is stepping down as head of the opposition Liberal Party.
+Background: Former Canadian Prime Minister Pierre Trudeau -- who swept to power on a wave of what was called "Trudeau-mania" and led Canada for more than a decade -- announced on Wednesday (21 November) he is stepping down as head of the opposition Liberal Party.
 His surprise announcement comes six months after his government was defeated in general elections which ended sixteen years of Liberal power -- eleven of them under his leadership.
 He has asked Liberal Party officials to call a convention next March to choose his successor.

 SYNOPSIS: Trudeau -- committed federalist and a bilingual Quebecker -- says he will continue to fight as he always has against Quebec separatism.